Revaluation Questions and Answers

 A Revaluation is the process of conducting the Data Collection and Market Analysis necessary to equalize the values of all properties within a municipality for the purpose of a fair distribution of the tax burden.

-Over time, cities and towns of New Hampshire have continued to grow.
+Over time, cities and towns of Maine have continued to grow.
 Since an increase in population translates into an increase in the demand for housing and other municipal paid services such as schools, police, fire, waste disposal and snow removal, it is essential that property values be kept current.
-The State of New Hampshire now requires that cities and towns perform a revaluation so that all properties can be brought to current market value and contribute an equitable portion of the total tax burden.
+The State of Maine now requires that cities and towns perform a revaluation every four years so that all properties can be brought to current market value and contribute an equitable portion of the total tax burden.

 Homeowners are asked to come prepared with questions and have compared their property to other comparable ones in their neighborhood.
 A Hearing Officer will determine if a review of the property is necessary.
 All changes to value that occur due to a hearing will be reflected in the change notice that is sent after hearings are complete.

-If any property owner believes the assessment on their property is in excess of its fair market value, they may appeal before the Municipality’s Assessment Board of Review.
-The Assessment Board of Review will review the case and make a determination as to the disposition of the appeal.
-Should the property owner still feel the assessment is incorrect, they may appeal to the New Hampshire Board of Tax and Land Appeals or the Superior Court for the judicial district in which the Municipality is located.
+If any property owner believes the assessment on their property is in excess of its fair market value, they should first notify the Assessorís Office.
+They may then appeal before the Municipalityís Board of Assessment Appeals.
+The Board of Assessment Appeals will review the case and make a determination as to the disposition of the appeal.
+Should the property owner still feel the assessment is incorrect, they may appeal to the Superior Court for the judicial district in which the Municipality is located.